allpro/form-manager/README.md

  of the
 outstanding issues are:

-- Validation is incomplete, like custom handlers
+- Validation can be further extended
 - The onBlur handler doesn't handle all fields; needs closure
 - Documentation & JS-Docs are incomplete
-- Need to track initial-values to know when a field is 'dirty'
+- Track initial-values to know when a field is 'dirty'
-- Need to add unit tests
+- Add more unit tests
-- Need to test with more Material UI form elements, including updated versions
+- Test with more of latest Material UI form elements
+- Integration with React Hooks; requires different state-storage